savuckovi/FIBA-boxscore-parser/README.md

 Script reads given url (boxscore from FIBA webpage) and outputs game result and sorted scorers from both teams.

-Created ih PHP, adapted to Croatian language (added special caracters è,æ,,š,ğ and changed country names).
+Created ih PHP, adapted to Croatian language (added special characters Ä,Ä‡,Å¾,Å¡,Ä‘ changed country names).

 Can be improved by outputing more than just points for each player or adapting the script to work with other basketaball boxscores, not just FIBA's.